vlayer-xyz/vlayer/book/src/advanced/verifier.md

 Passing `Proof` as the first argument to the *verification function* is mandatory.
 Note that even though the proof is not used directly in the body of the verified function, `onlyVerified` will have access to it via `msg.data`.

 ### Verified arguments
-After the proof we need to pass verified arguments.
-Verified arguments are the values returned by the Prover contract function.
+After the proof, we need to pass verified arguments.
+Verified arguments are the values returned by the `Prover` contract function.
 We need to pass all the arguments return by prover, in the same order and each of the same type.

 See the example below.